mlefkon/pinger/README.md

 ## Historical Data

-Data is saved to `${ENDPOINT_DESCRIPTION}.log` files in `/var/log/pinger/`.
+Data is saved to `${ENDPOINT_NAME}.log` files in `/var/log/pinger/`.
 A docker volume can be mounted here to persist.
 There are two CSV files with the formats:
 - Ping History (only current period.
 Prior period is moved to ~.prior.log)
 	- Unix Timestamp
 	- State (1- endpoint is up, 0- endpoint is down)